 Undergraduate Medicine and Physiotherapy students and GEM students currently take a dedicated health psychology module entitled ‘Health, Behaviour and Patient Safety’, as well as an integrated neuroscience module that encompasses a significant psychology component.

-RCSI Pharmacy students complete the MPharm degree, in which psychology is integrated throughout the five years of the programme.
+Pharmacy students completing the MPharm degree experience psychology throughout the five years of the programme.
 Our teaching integrates key themes from psychology and health psychology such as lifespan development, learning and memory, health risk behaviours, adherence and health behaviour change theory with other core pharmacy competencies such as pharmacy practice, pharmacology, pharmaceutics, and pharmaceutical chemistry.

 The Department of Health Psychology makes a key contribution to RCSI’s research activities, with an international reputation for health psychology, health services and population health research.
 To date, the department has received over €20 million in grant awards and has a strong publication record, authoring over 50 national reports and more than 400 peer-reviewed journal articles.

 The department's research focusses, in particular, on cardiovascular disease, ageing, sexual health, quality of life assessment, respiratory disease, psychometrics, mental health, health behaviours, and complex intervention development and implementation.

 Our faculty actively contribute to the health psychology community by hosting national and international conferences, including the European Health Psychology Society and Psychology, Health and Medicine annual conferences.
 We have also chaired the Psychological Society of Ireland Division of Health Psychology and have two past presidents of the European Health Psychology Society.